Protect What You Love Most About Life. Your Family.

 How to Enroll During the Modified Open Enrollment

-If choosing Group Term Life coverage for a Domestic Partner or listing a Domestic Partner as a beneficiary, download the Domestic Partner Affidavit that must be completed, signed by a Notary Public to prove partnership, and mailed to PEF MBP.Domestic Partner Affidavit EOI Form
+If choosing Group Term Life coverage for a Domestic Partner, download the Domestic Partner Affidavit that must be completed, signed by a Notary Public to prove partnership, and mailed to PEF MBP.Domestic Partner Affidavit EOI Form

 How to Enroll Outside the Modified Open Enrollment Period